xaddison/doctl/CONTRIBUTING.md

 `github.com/stretchr/testify/assert` for our assertions.
 Test cases typically look like the following:
     ```go
     func TestMyNewCommand(t *testing.T) {
-        // Use the `withTestClient` helper to access our tets config, as well as the godo API
+        // Use the `withTestClient` helper to access our test config, as well as the godo API
         // mocks.
         withTestClient(t, func(config *CmdConfig, tm *tcMocks) {
             // Mock the godo API call.